tom-mi/iBrew/README.md

 http://ip:port/info/api
 ```

+### Python Interface

+Use pydoc or any other python doc app to see the help on Smarter.py

 ### LICENSE

 The author has no contact with or support from Smarter, and is not affiliated in any way with the company that produces the appliances.